noflo/noflo-gnome/README.md

 ## How to add a Glade UI file to your application repository :

+The Gnome integration layer to NoFlo provides the ability to represent Glade UI files automatically in the UI.
+To do so, you Glade file needs to be listed in the application's manifest.

+You can add a Glade file with the following command :
 ```
 noflo-gnome add -u MyGladeFile.glade
 ```

 ## How to add a DBus xml description file to your application repository :

+To communicate facilitate communication with DBus services, the Gnome integration layer to NoFlo provides the ability to generate components automatically from the DBus XML interface description.

+You can add an xml description file with the following command :
 ```
 noflo-gnome add -d MyDbusDescription.xml
 ```

 ## How to run your application :

+Run the application without debugging :
 ```
 noflo-gnome run
 ```